David Herzog

 David Herzog (born October 18, 1946) is an American expert on eating disorders research and treatment.
 He was one of the first doctors to advocate that treatments for bulimia, anorexia and other eating disorders include both psychotherapy and medical and nutritional monitoring, as well as careful follow up after patients recover.
 Today he is a researcher, teacher and advocate.
 Much of his work has focused on changing the way the fashion industry uses models.

 Education

 A native of Newark, New Jersey, Herzog graduated from the National Autonomous University of Mexico School of Medicine in 1973.
 He trained in pediatrics at the University of Wisconsin, Madison, and at Boston City Hospital.
 He trained in child and adolescent psychiatry at Children's Hospital and Judge Baker Guidance Center in Boston, and in general psychiatry at Massachusetts General Hospital (MGH).

 Early career

-After Herzog completed his residency in general psychiatry at MGH in 1980, he went on the full-time staff to serve the hospital in various capacities, including Director of the Child Psychiatry Consultation-Liaison Service to Pediatrics, and Director of the Eating Disorders Unit in the Division of Child Psychiatry.
+After Herzog completed his residency in general psychiatry at MGH in 1980, he went on the full-time staff to serve the hospital as Director of the Child Psychiatry Consultation-Liaison Service to Pediatrics, and Director of the Eating Disorders Unit in the Division of Child Psychiatry.